ovdixon/ovdixon.com/content/posts/fish-classification.md

 #### Deployment
-I deployed the model to my phone using a public project called [MLModelCamera](https://github.com/shu223/MLModelCamera), that allows for Drag-and-Drop testing of Core ML models.
+I deployed the model to my iPhone 12 Pro using a public project called [MLModelCamera](https://github.com/shu223/MLModelCamera).
+It allows for Drag-and-Drop testing of Core ML models.

 {{< figure src="deployment.png" caption="I haven't had a chance to test it live on a fishing trip, will update the post hence.">}}